ingramali/gdracul-1/README.md

 <b>It's doesn't have virus</b>, but if you be alert about this in windows, the reason is the <b>command line</b> I did for <b>try to make a folder</b>:

-</b>"C:\GDracul - v1.0.1"</b> it's try to make a folder on your disk, so antivirus says it's a virus...
+<b>"C:\GDracul - v1.0.1"</b> it's try to make a folder on your disk, so antivirus says it's a virus...

 --------------------------------------------------------------------------------
 LINUX: